Wisconsin Court Records

 WisconsinCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on WisconsinCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What are Wisconsin Family Court Records?
+What Are Wisconsin Family Court Records?

 What Cases Are Heard by Wisconsin Family Courts?

 In Wisconsin, family court records are generated and disseminated by the office of the clerk of courts of each of the 249 circuit courts in the state.
-Where the verdict of a family court case appealed at an appellate court or the Wisconsin Supreme Court, the most record of interest (containing the court's most recent verdict) will likely be maintained and disseminated by the administrative division of the court.
+Where the verdict of a family court case is appealed at an appellate court or the Wisconsin Supreme Court, the most complete record of interest (containing the court's most recent verdict) will likely be maintained and disseminated by the administrative division of the court.

 What is included in Wisconsin Family Court Records?

 Depending on the case, family court records may also include details of financial entitlements issued to either party, such as child support, alimony, and estate division during the divorce.
 The conditions for child custody or visitation, legal separations, restraining orders, and other related concerns are usually included in the record if applicable.
 Thus, along with the court's final verdict, any penalties relating to the case are usually included.
 This includes jail terms and community service sentences, which are typically issued when an individual is held in contempt by the court.
-Records pertaining to the case may also be featured within a family court record.
-For instance, they may include Wisconsin marriage records, marriage licenses, birth records, death certificates, and other vital record information.
+Records about the case may also be featured within a family court record.
+For instance, they may include Wisconsin marriage records, marriage licenses, birth and death certificates, and other vital record information.

 Are Family Court Records Public in Wisconsin?